Attorney Professional Development, Attorney Recruitment, Professional Legal Management

 Assists in developing and monitoring the department budget.

-Oversees employees' work performance and provides guidance in the resolution of problems.
+Supports manager to oversee employees' work performance and provides guidance in the resolution of problems.

 Demonstrates effective interpersonal, written and verbal communication skills to facilitate effective work relationships with others.